agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 What first caught my eye was attaching a method to a function.
 Functions are first-class objects in Go, so this is valid, but personally I find it unintuitive --- I expect the receiver of a method to be a struct or (more likely) a pointer to a struct.
 The author claims "a function type keeps things concise", but is that really the case?
-Their implementation is given below for reference (comments elided for brevity), with my suggestion of using a struct given thereafter:
+Their implementation is given below for reference (comments elided for brevity), with my suggestion of using a struct given thereafter.
+In terms of line count, character count, and nesting, using a struct is decisively more concise.

 ```go
 // rednafi's approach